ThreeDotsLabs/watermill/docs/content/pubsubs/gochannel.md

 +++
 title = "Golang Channel"
-description = "A Pub/Sub implemented on Golang goroutines" date = 2019-07-06T22:30:00+02:00
+description = "A Pub/Sub implemented on Golang goroutines and channels" date = 2019-07-06T22:30:00+02:00
-bref = "A Pub/Sub implemented on Golang goroutines" weight = -100
+bref = "A Pub/Sub implemented on Golang goroutines and channels" weight = -100
 type = "docs"
 toc = false